 - Stay aware of your surroundings.
 Be watchful of people at or around bicycle racks who appear to be “checking out” the bikes.
 A bike owner will normally walk directly to his or her own bike, whereas a thief will survey all the bikes, looking for an easy target.
 Call Public Safety at 275.3333 right away to report any suspicious activity you observe.

 - Engrave your driver’s license number or State ID number on the bike frame starting with the two letter initials for the issuing state.
 This is recognized nationally and can help recover your bike if it is stolen (example: NY 123 456 789)

 Like to Take Your Wheels on the Shuttle?

 Local and State Bicycling Information

 The City of Rochester is dedicated to making this a world-class bicycling community.
-Since the summer of 2011, 45 lane miles of on-street bicycle facilities have been installed with many more planned in the coming year.
-The city has also greatly expanded their off-street trails network and added a significant amount of bicycle parking around the city.
+Since the summer of 2011, 64 lane miles of on-street bicycle facilities have been installed and an addition 140 miles already planned.
+We have also greatly expanded our off-street trails network and added a significant amount of bicycle parking around the city.
 Visit bikeRochester to learn more!